PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-12 07:19:46
+Last updated: 2024-04-12 07:20:24
-Random Quote: All the decisions we made in the past leads us inexorably into the future. - Tokyo
+Random Quote: The farther you go, the sharper their blade.
+Just don't ever give them an opening. - Cal Jacobs